Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Included in the Regency period is the Romantic era, influenced by a new romantic sensibility typified by writers like Lord Byron and Sir Walter Scott.

-Directoire style refers to the new interest in neoclassical styles of costume and home décor that became popular during the Directory Period in France from 1795 - 1799, and includes dresses with high waistlines and a sleek silhouette.
+Directoire style refers to the interest in neoclassical styles of costume and home décor that became popular during the Directory Period in France from 1795-1799, and includes dresses with high waistlines and a sleek silhouette.

-Regency style also includes fashions worn in France during the same period, when Napoleon Bonaparte was the Emperor.
+Regency style also includes fashions worn in France during the period when Napoleon Bonaparte was the Emperor.

-In 1804, Napoleon hoped that France would become a fashion leader.
+In 1804, Napoleon hoped that France would, once again, become a fashion leader.
 He halted the import of British textiles, revived French lace making, and forbade women to appear at court in the same dress more than twice.
-Napoleon's wife, the Empress Josephine was a fashion icon, a trend setter of the day.
+Napoleon's wife, Empress Josephine, was a fashion icon and a trendsetter of the day.

-The Empire style at the beginning of the 19th century was made of a soft, light weight fabric gathered just under the breasts.
-It featured a low square neckline, and small, short, puffed sleeves with a low shoulder line.
+The Empire styles at the beginning of the 19th century were made of a soft, lightweight fabric gathered just under the breasts.
+It featured a low square neckline and small, short, puffed sleeves with a low shoulder line.

 Although lawn and batiste were used, muslin was the fabric of choice as it was easy to clean.
 The thin muslin clung close to the body and emulated styles worn in ancient Greece.
 Shades of white predominated, with the addition of pale pastel shades worn for day wear.

 The thin, fine fabric used to create Regency dresses proved chilly during the winter months and demanded additional undergarments for modesty as well as for warmth.
-Flesh toned pantalettes, a loose kind of trouser, were worn to below the knee or to the ankle.
+Flesh-toned pantalettes, a loose kind of trouser, fell to just below the knee or to the ankle.
 Pantalettes were basically two tubes of fabric, one for each leg, joined by a drawstring at the waist.

-The gowns we often see associated with Empire or Regency style have a low neckline and short sleeves and were usually worn for evening, dress, or dancing.
-Toward the end of the era, dancing dresses featured high hemlines that rose several inches above the ankle.
+The gowns associated with Empire or Regency style have a low neckline and short sleeves and were usually worn for evening, dress, or dancing.
+Toward the end of the era, dancing dresses featured higher hemlines that rose several inches above the ankle.
 Day dresses had a higher neckline and long sleeves.

-After Napoleon returned form Egypt, a new eastern look began to appear in ladies' clothing.
-While still an Empire style, the Egyptian influence showed up in 1804 - 1807 with embroidered borders along the hemline.
+After Napoleon returned from Egypt, a new eastern look began to appear in ladies' clothing.
+While still an Empire style, the Egyptian influence showed up in 1804-1807 with embroidered borders along the hemline.

 Mameluke sleeves took the place of tiny capped sleeves.
 In 1808, sleeves grew longer.
-The tiered sleeves extended below the wrist and were trimmed in velvet or braiding.
+Sometimes called Marie sleeves, Mamelukes were full long sleeves sectioned into puffs by bands or ribbons.

 While Britain and France were at war, styles in the two countries varied.
-Women did not know what the enemy was wearing, so each country developed their own look.
+Women did not know what the enemy was wearing, so each country developed its own look.

 Ruffles appeared on the bodice recalling an Elizabethan style and skirts were embellished with flounces and padding.